mvollebregt/angular-starter/README.md

 - Cypress instead of Protractor (TODO)
 - Leaner schematics (TODO)

+You do not actually have to use this project as a starter project.
+To create this project, I followed the (easy) steps below.
+You can easily follow the steps on your own project instead of starting with this project.

 ## Jest

+### Adding the Jest schematic

 Instead of Karma and Jasmine, I prefer to use Jest.
 In my experience, Jest is faster, and it has great [integration with IntelliJ](https://www.jetbrains.com/help/idea/running-unit-tests-on-jest.html).
 Just open your spec file in